Using a HELOC to Survive Mortgage Renewal Shock: Smart Move or Trap?

 - If the file only works by layering more debt onto the property, compare that risk against a consumer proposal, consolidation, or early sale instead of assuming cheaper interest means a better decision.

-A HELOC can be a smart move in a mortgage renewal crisis, but only in the right file.
+See My Options →A HELOC can be a smart move in a mortgage renewal crisis, but only in the right file.
 It is smart when it gives a solvent homeowner cheaper flexibility inside a budget that still works.
 It is a trap when it is being used to avoid admitting that the mortgage no longer fits the household.

 The Financial Consumer Agency of Canada’s research on home equity lines of credit matters because it frames the product correctly: a HELOC is revolving credit secured by your home.
 OSFI’s reporting framework also reflects the basic risk structure of HELOC lending, where the revolving portion is normally limited to 65% loan-to-value.
 The core point is simple: cheaper interest does not make the decision safer if the debt is now secured against the property.
+This is a different question from whether HELOCs as a product carry elevated default risk — they don’t, per CMHC’s data — the risk discussed here is specific to using one to paper over a mortgage that no longer fits.

 If this sounds like you, start here